tbaltus/omega_ros/README.md

 https://www.forcedimension.com/software/sdk#:~:text=The%20Force%20Dimension%20SDK%20is,Haptic%20SDK%20and%20Robotic%20SDK.
 ```

-You will find documentation about available functions at
+You will find documentation about available functions with

 ```
 google-chrome PATH_TO_SDK/sdk-3.11.1/doc/dhd/index.html